 Essentially, there are distant objects in a certain area of space at the edge of our Solar System whose direction of orbit would be best explained by the gravity of a massive planet affecting them.

-In a recent (October 2017) NASA release, the astrophysicist Konstantin Batygin outlined five indicators that suggest that the planet is out there and waiting to be found.
+In an October 2017 NASA release, the astrophysicist Konstantin Batygin outlined five indicators that suggest that the planet is out there and waiting to be found.
 These are:

 - Certain distant objects in the Kuiper belt have elliptical orbits pointing in the same direction and tilt about 30 degrees “downward” compared to the flat plane within which the planets orbit the sun.
 This indicates a massive unseen force.